 - water damage

 Most solid state memory today consists of NAND-based flash memory, which retains memory even without power.
-The architecture within solid state drives is even more complex than in most RAID systems, because NAND flash memory chips are used in parallel to increase the speed and performance of the solid state drive.
-Data striping and interleaving further enhances the performance of today's solid state drives.
+The architecture within these drives is even more complex than in most RAID systems because NAND flash memory chips are used in parallel to increase speed and performance.
+Data striping and interleaving further enhance the performance of today's sophisticated technology.

 - single-level cell (SLC)

 MLC memory has more density, and therefore is less expensive, but is more prone to errors and also has fewer write/erase cycles.

 The durability of a drive is measured in its write/erase cycles, or the number of times a block can be erased and re-written to before that block fails.
 A technique called wear leveling dynamically maps logical blocks to physical blocks, to prevent premature failure of any block from too many write/erase cycles.
 This, along with multi-channel flash microcontroller technology, enhances durability, but block failure is also one of the key reasons for data loss.

 When a block can no longer retain data, or when data errors cannot be corrected by the drive's error correction algorithm, the drive's controllers merely “select” another block.
 But when all spare blocks are used, the drive will fail and you'll need specialized recovery services to retrieve your data.